-Angular Cheilitis: What Is It and What Are the Causes?
+What Is It, Is it Contagious and What Are the Causes?

-Angular cheilitis is a condition that affects one or both corners of the mouth.
+Back to what is Angular cheilitis?
+It is a condition that affects one or both corners of the mouth.

 The area may appear red and inflamed and will often be crusty and very itchy.
 It can be a painful and extremely irritating condition because of its location around the mouth.

 Angular cheilitis can last anywhere from a few weeks to years.
 There are numerous causes, though all involve the presence of fungi and bacteria.
 However, there are usually a number of different factors that contribute to its onset.

 Although it is referred to here as angular cheilitis, it is also known as perleche and angular stomatitis.